olivia-mauger/tutorials/docs/source/operators.rst

     // Now y = 0

-Although lines 2 and 7 effectively do the same thing, line 2 is a more simple way to get to the same answer.
+Although **Lines 2 and 7** effectively do the same thing, line 2 is a more simple way to get to the same answer.

 The Concatenation Operator